philipdev/stateflow/README.md

 **Scope**: inner class of [stateflow](#module_stateflow)
 <a name="module_stateflow..StateFlow#getRegisteredAction"></a>
 ###stateFlow.getRegisteredAction()
-Get registered action from the current flow, travel the parent chain until the named action is found (aka action's registered in the parent flow are also available in the subflow).
+Get registered action from the current flow, travel the parent chain until the named action is found (action's registered in the parent flow are also available in the subflow).

 **Returns**: `string` | `object` | `function` - literal registered action
 <a name="module_stateflow..StateFlow#getSubFlowConfig"></a>
 ###stateFlow.getSubFlowConfig(state)
 **Params**

-- state `string` - the state to get the sub flow
+- state `string` - state name of a subflow

-**Returns**: `object` - the flow definition of a sub flow.
+**Returns**: `object` - flow definition of a subflow.
 <a name="module_stateflow..StateFlow#isSubFlowState"></a>
 ###stateFlow.isSubFlowState()
 Check state action is a subflow or references a subflow.